fbrzx/dw-simulator/docs/tech-spec.md

    * Generation jobs run under the same container as the CLI/API, ensuring a single codepath whether invoked via `dw-sim experiment generate`, REST, or future scheduler.

 2. **Generation Engine (Python module `dw_simulator.generator`)**
-   * Uses Faker for discrete column rules (varchar/email/names) and NumPy/Pandas utilities for numeric/date distributions; SDV integration is deferred until richer statistical requirements arrive.
+   * Uses Faker for discrete column rules (varchar/email/names) plus deterministic helpers built on `random` and PyArrow for numeric/date distributions; SDV integration remains deferred until richer statistical requirements arrive.
    * Column schemas optionally include a `distribution` block describing statistical distributions (`normal`, `exponential`, `beta`) with required parameters validated at the schema layer.
    * Each table is processed in batches (default 10k rows) to keep memory bounded.
-The generator yields Pandas DataFrames that are immediately written to compressed Parquet files in `/tmp/dw-sim/<experiment>/<table>/<batch>.parquet`.
+The generator builds Arrow tables directly and writes compressed Parquet files to `<DATA_ROOT>/generated/<experiment>/<table>/<batch>.parquet`.
    * Constraints/enforcements:
      * `is_unique`: tracked via incremental sets to guarantee no duplicates even across batches.
      * `required=False`: introduces NULLs at a configurable percentage (default 0%).
      * `date_start/date_end`, `min_value/max_value`, and `varchar_length` are enforced before serialization.
-   * After each table completes, the parquet files are uploaded to LocalStack S3 (`DW_SIMULATOR_STAGE_BUCKET`) under `s3://.../experiments/<experiment>/<table>/batch-*.parquet`.
+     * Foreign keys: parent tables are generated first via a topological sort and child values are sampled from cached parent keys, with nullable relationships injecting ~10% NULLs by default.
+   * After each table completes, the generator records the set of unique column values needed for downstream FK sampling; S3 uploads happen later during the load phase rather than during generation.

 3. **Orchestration Flow**
    1. Service receives generate request → validates experiment exists + not currently running (simple status flag in SQLite).
    2. Generator produces staged Parquet files while emitting progress events (table-level counts) that are appended to a `generation_runs` table (metadata store).
-   3. Once staging completes, the persistence layer optionally issues `COPY` commands to the local Redshift mock (future step) or simply records the staged object keys so downstream jobs (data-loader service) can ingest them.
+   3. Once staging completes, the service immediately loads the Parquet batches into the experiment's target warehouse by calling `ExperimentPersistence.load_generation_run()`.
+This method uploads the files to LocalStack S3 when Redshift/Snowflake warehouses are used and either issues a Snowflake `COPY INTO` or falls back to bulk inserts (PostgreSQL and SQLite).

 4. **API/CLI/UI Surface**
    * CLI: `dw-sim experiment generate <name> [--rows customers=50000] [--seed 123]`.